KhomotsoS23/AI-solutions/README.md

 Access the app on <http://localhost:5000> in your browser.

-This is what you should see when you open the application :
+This is what you should see when you open the application:

 ![Reference Image](/images/Screenshot%202024-11-17%20at%2015.20.51.png)